 Roberta Farrell has been working in huts since 1997.
-Not just any old huts – Roberta is one of a multinational team (K021) working to save Antarctica’s historic huts, built by explorers like Robert Falcon Scott and Ernest Shackleton in the early 20th century.
+Not just any old huts – Roberta is one of a multinational team (K021) who has conducted research at Antarctica’s historic huts, built by explorers like Robert Falcon Scott and Ernest Shackleton in the early 20th century.

 These wooden huts have survived for over 100 years in Antarctica’s extreme environment, but they are still being damaged by UV light, wind, salt, and the growth of microorganisms such as moulds and soft-rot fungi.
-Roberta, her students from the University of Waikato and her colleagues from the Universities of Minnesota (USA) and Bath (UK) are studying these processes of damage and decay, hoping to find ways of preserving the huts and their contents for future generations.
+Roberta, her students from the University of Waikato and her colleagues from the Universities of Minnesota (USA) and Bath (UK) are studying the processes of damage and decay, and informing conservation treatment.